 Pealim very easy to use.
 You type in the verb you want (in English or in Hebrew), and it gives you a full conjugation table.
 If you’re lucky you might even get a sample sentence!

-The only part where Google Translate is better is image recognition.
-Bing can’t scan Hebrew characters and read them (though it can do this for a number of other, bigger languages).
+Google also has a nice character recognition feature.
 So if you’re in the shop and can’t figure out what the difference between types of milk are you have to use Google Translate (or a Hebrew keyboard of course).

 I’ve tried a lot of language learning books, and I keep coming back to the Routledge Colloquial series, including Colloquial Hebrew.
 It’s just the BEST self-instruction Hebrew book around.
 It’s not free, but it’s VERY cheap considering what it gives you.